 The age of distributed work is upon us.
 Running a productive workforce no longer means keeping everyone together in the same physical place.
 Freelancers, contractors and remote workers are all joining forces with the help of dynamic collaborative tools.
-Delivered via the cloud, these solutions make it easier for dispersed teams to share ideas, content and conversations in real time.
+Delivered via the cloud, these solutions make it easier for remote teams to share ideas, content and conversations in real time.

 Building a Collaboration Toolkit for Distributed Teams

 Your collaboration toolkit is a cloud-based selection of software tools designed to empower, motivate and support knowledge workers regardless of location.
 While every business is different, each toolkit needs the same pillars:

 - Flexibility: to integrate with solutions that team members already use.

 - Scalability: to support rapidly changing and increasingly globalized teams.